nodejs/modules/GOVERNANCE.md

 ### Team Meetings

-The Team meets bi-weekly on a Google Hangout On Air.
+The Team meets bi-weekly on Zoom.us.
 A designated moderator approved by the Team runs the meeting.
 Each meeting should be published to YouTube.